HDest-Community/handcharge/README.md

 ## Credits:

-- Sonoda, for the original addons.
+- Sonoda, for the original addon.
+- Skelegant, for the Oddball sprites.
+- Kegan & prettyFist for their original contributions to the original ZScript.
 - Undead Zeratul, for porting into the community organization, updating Spawn Handlers & menus.